dchorrox/Battle-of-the-Neighborhood/README.md

 stakeholders solve a problem, so make sure that you explicitly describe your audience and why they would care about your problem.

-**_The idea of this study is to help people planning to open a new restaurant in Toronto to chose the right location by providing data about the income and population of each neighborhood as well as the competitors already present on the same regions._**
+**This study will help prospective buisness owners open a shop in Toronto and chose the right location based on income and population of each neighborhood, as well as competitors present in the region._**

 ## 2) Downloading and Prepping Data